alba1735/tRNAgraph/docs/cli_reference.md

 - **`--diffrts`**: Read types for differential analysis (shared with volcano).
 Bare readtypes only (`total`, `wholecounts`, `fiveprime`, `threeprime`, `other`) — the read basis comes from `--allreads`, so a value carrying a `_unique` suffix is rejected.
 Default: all five.
 - **`--heatcutoff`**: Read count cutoff.
 Default: `80`.
 - **`--heatbound`**: How many features to show from each end of the ranking — the heatmap is bounded to the top and bottom N counts rather than rendering every feature.
 Default: `25`.
+- **`--heatorient`**: Heatmap layout: `vertical` (default) or `horizontal`.
+The default puts features on rows and comparisons on columns, with the log2FC and p-value panels side by side. `horizontal` transposes that — features to columns, comparisons to rows — and stacks the two panels, which fits a landscape page once the feature count grows.
+A horizontal run appends the orientation to its **PDF** filenames so both layouts can sit side by side; the CSV written alongside is the *data*, so it is neither renamed nor transposed and two runs of one analysis still produce exports that diff against each other.
 - **`--heatsubplots`**: Also save each individual comparison's heatmap as its own PDF, in an `individual/` subfolder next to the combined multi-page PDFs (which are unaffected).
 Default: `False`.

 **Volcano Options:**